shimritmis/AngularTutorial/README.md

 - Make sure `ng serve` is running and open the browser on `http://localhost:4200/`
 - Change the application title inside the `app.component.ts`
 - Change the `app/component.html` to display the title

+### Step 02 - Create manual components
+We are going to create new component

+- Create new folder named `serevr` under the `app` folder.
+- Inside the folder create the following new files

+   - `server.component.css`
+   - `server.component.html`
+   - `server.component.ts`

+- Define the component in the `server.component.ts`
+  View the code to see whats is required.
+- Register the componenet inside `app.module.ts`